A deterministic Kaczmarz algorithm for solving linear systems: Introduction

+Choosing $\alpha_k=2$ in (\ref{eq1}) is not new.
+It was highlighted in another famous row projection method proposed by Cimmino in 1938 \cite{Cimmino}.
+In Cimmino's method, from $\x_k$, we perform $m$ reflections (\ref{eq1-0}) for $i_k\in\{1,2,\ldots,m\}$ and use their average to define $\x_{k+1}$.
+It \cs{was} shown by Cimmino that the sequence $\{\x_0,\x_1,\ldots\}$ converges to a solution under the mild assumption that ${\rm Rank}(A)\geq 2$.
+In our algorithm, $\x_{k+1}$ is obtained by one reflection and the sequence $\{\x_0,\x_1,\ldots\}$ locates on a sphere centered on a solution. \cs{The} Cimmino method is known to be more amenable to parallelism than \cs{the} Kaczmarz method.
+However, the required number of iterations for Cimmino's method could be large.
+Compared to Equation (\ref{neq1}), \cs{the randomized block} Kaczmarz method seems to be a generalization of the Cimmino method, except that we are now allowed to set $\alpha_k = 2$.
+For more on the connection between the Kaczmarz method and the Cimmino method, we refer to \cite{ansorge1984connections,benzi2004gianfranco}.

 The idea of using cyclic subsequence $\{\x_{jm+k}:j=0,1,\ldots,k=0,1,\ldots,m-1\}$ in the Kaczmarz method to solve inconsistent linear systems has been studied decades ago, for example see \cite{tanabe1971projection,censor1983strong,eggermont1981iterative}.
-In these papers, the authors investigated the problem of using what kind of relaxation parameters the cyclic subsequences will converge to the least-square solution.
-Many nice results were obtained.
-For instance, in \cite{eggermont1981iterative} Eggermont, Herman and Lent proved that if the relaxation parameters are periodic, then the cyclic subsequences converges to the least-square solution.
-It was also shown in \cite{censor1983strong} that when the relaxation parameters tend to zero, the limits of the cyclic subsequenceas approach the least-square solution.
-However, they do not obtain any theoretical results about the convergent rate.
-In our case, we mainly focus on the cyclic subsequence of $k=0$.
-Rigorous theoretical results on the convergent rate are obtained.
-Moreover, we also have similar rigorous results for $k\neq 0$ (e.g., Equation (\ref{Steinerberger-eq2})).
+In those papers, the authors investigated the problem of using what kind of relaxation parameters the cyclic subsequences will converge to the least-square solution.
+In \cite{eggermont1981iterative}, Eggermont, Herman, and Lent proved that if the relaxation parameters are periodic, then the cyclic subsequences converge to the least-square solution.
+It was shown in \cite{censor1983strong} that when the relaxation parameters tend to zero, the limits of the cyclic subsequences approach the least-square solution.